denisecase/hey-alexa-ccsc-cp/workshop-02.md

 Intent SLOTS enable Enumerated Types (e.g. home/away)

-- In the intent, create an intent "slot" - in this case, "location".
+- In the intent, create an intent "slot" - in this case, "{Location}".
-- Then, we setup a slot type with possible values (home/away)
+- We create a "slot type" with possible values (home/away)

-- Slot Types / LocationSlotType
+- Slot Type = LocationSlotType
   - Value "home"
   - Value "away"

-Slots make it much more efficient to define sample utterances.
+Slots make it more efficient to define sample utterances.

 ---